jayperryworks/dotfiles/README.md

       3. (on mac) control panel > printers & scanners > add.
       4. select Epson printer

-### Sketch plugins
-Use the same aliasing trick as Sublime, above, for Sketch plugins.
-Go to `Plugins > Manage Plugins` and then select the gear at the bottom left and `Reveal Plugins Folder`. `cd` into this in terminal, delete the plugins folder, and create an alias pointing to the synced folder: `ln -s ~/Documents/Config/Sketch/Plugins`.

 ### Browser extensions

 #### Safari